gradle/gradle/design-docs/handling-encodings.md

 Having theses two properties allow build authors to have full control on created TAR archives while providing both a sensible default and an easy way to go back to the old default behaviour.

+Both of theses properties should be marked as an input to the task using `@Input`.

 Create POSIX/PAX TAR using UTF-8 for metadata encoding, that is the new default behaviour: